Nitesh1321/Data-Analytics-Projects/README.md

 Combines historical sales analysis with a 15‑day forecast model.
 Features regional breakdowns, ship mode comparisons, and predictive charts to support short‑term planning.

 **Tools & Techniques**

-Power BI Desktop
+Power BI Desktop.

-Power Query for data cleaning and transformation
+Power Query for data cleaning and transformation.

 DAX for measures and calculations